 Rotary Boys & Girls Club

-Meets 11:30 am on the last Wednesday of each month in the lobby/foyer of that day's Rotary meeting location.
+Meets 11:30 am on the third Wednesday of each month in the lobby/foyer of that day's Rotary meeting location.

 Melissa Merritt and Simone Loban, co-chairs

 Did you know that Seattle Rotary established the Rotary Boys and Girls Club in 1939?
 It was founded as the Rotary Youth Foundation and operated in the basement of the Plymouth Congregational Church.
 It was known as the George Coleman Clubhouse.
 In 1947 the club affiliated with the Boys Clubs of America.
 By 1953 the club had outgrown the church facilities so in 1954 the Rotary Club of Seattle funded the construction of the existing facility.
 The Rotary Boys and Girls Club continues to provide the children and youth of Seattle’s central area with a positive place where they can build the skills to realize their full potential as productive, responsible, caring citizens.

 Seattle Rotary’s legacy of support for the Rotary Boys and Girls Club continues today.
 The Rotary Boys and Girls Club Committee offers Seattle Rotary members opportunities to be involved with the club through regular tutoring and mentoring, and special project volunteering.

 Meets 11:00 a.m.
 4th Wednesday of the month September-June at Northern Trust, 1301 Second Ave., Suite 2600.

 The Sustainability Committee has five primary goals:

 - EDUCATING - ourselves, our Rotary colleagues and the public about how - and why - we should all conserve energy and resources, and adopt sustainable solutions.